pycroscopy/pyUSID/docs/cpu_to_gpu.rst

   Out[3]: (5,)

-  # make the 1D array becomes a row vector when an axis is inserted along 1st dimension
+Make the 1D array becomes a row vector when an axis is inserted along 1st dimension

   In [4]: row_vec = arr[np.newaxis, :]